alejio/alejio.github.io/_posts/2020-10-18-from-geo-to-data.md

 In the start of each processing step geos create a testing plan, a peer-reviewed and audited first class citizen of the project management process.
 The motivation behind this is the magnitude of processing required.
 We're talking TB's of data going through each processing step.
 Runs can take days!
 So getting the workflow wrong has big $$ implications.
 This situation forces the Geo to be rather deliberate about what they test and why based on the peculiarities of the dataset.
 And really importantly, Geos learn to test the effect of *one intervention at a time*.

 Arguably, it just happens that this **is** science.
 And in my career as Data Scientist I have rarely seen people show a similar level of diligence in organising their assembly of preprocessing, feature engineering and modelling pipelines.
 Disorganised testing with little understanding of the underlying dataset quirks almost always leads to suboptimal results and missed optimisation opportunities.
 Yet still, this is usually the status quo.
 Automation does not offer a silver bullet; the cardinality of preprocessing, feature engineering and modelling workflow configurations is way too large to grid-search.
-But a thoughtful testing plan can constrains that set down significantly.
-So I think that the Geophysicist learnt scientific approach over testing is a big big plus!
+But a thoughtful testing plan can constrain that set down significantly.
+So I think that the Geophysicist's scientific approach over testing is a big big plus!

 In terms of project management, it was very very waterfall.
 Processing is broken down into steps, each of which is very meticulously planned.
 I was "lucky" to experience how waterfall can go wrong.
 Unrealistic delivery estimates and client problems/surprises with big-bang deliverables were clear artefacts of this style of project management.
 This frequently put Geos under considerable pressure to deliver against strict contractual deadlines - and when your clients are Oil & Gas multinationals then the pressure is even more on!